deanturpin/germs.dev/posts/macos.md

 - Compile [clang](https://gitlab.com/deanturpin/clang/-/blob/main/Dockerfile) from scratch in 22 minutes.
 - Compile [gcc in a Docker image](https://gitlab.com/deanturpin/gcc) in 544.4s by setting Docker settings to 15B RAM

+## Contact

+Took me a while to find a contact number but [here it is!](https://support.apple.com/en-gb/106932)